notzen3264/MicroLab/README.md

 5. You should be able to run the software.

 ## License
-This whole software and complete repository is licensed under the Blackwell License, which is available within the LICENSE file.
+This whole software and complete repository is licensed under the MIT License, which is available within the LICENSE file.

-# Please refrain from claiming this software as your own.
-Yes I'm looking at you @lolitka123